8 Top Picks

 So, you want to get into welding but you don’t know where to begin.
 Well no worries, because we’ve got your back when it comes to choosing the best welder for beginners.

-We’ll also talk about some popular welding techniques, and the advantages and disadvantages.
-In addition, we’ll cover how easy it is to learn each one, and what each welding machine is typically used for.
+Finally, we'll go over some popular welding techniques, and the advantages and disadvantages.
+In addition, we’ll cover how easy it is to learn and use each one, and what each welding machine is typically used for.

 By Gregory Sanders: This article has been updated to reflect the most accurate information regarding beginner-friendly welders available for those who are interested in learning how to weld.
 The best 6 available have changed, and information has been added to assist individuals in finding the best welders for beginners available on the market.
 The FAQ has also been updated.